-Change Engine Oil at 4,000 miles (6,500 km) if the vehicle is operated in a dusty and off road environment.
+Change Engine Oil at 4,000 miles (6,500 km) if the vehicle is operated in a dusty and off road environment or is operated predominantly at idle or only very low engine RPM's.
 This type of vehicle use is considered Severe Duty.